 Portland Community College: A remarkable institution made up of remarkable people working in concert with a remarkable community to serve remarkable students.
 With this support system, the College is on the cusp of beginning a new chapter in its 50-plus-year history.

-It has the good fortune to build on the strong foundation that has been established at PCC over time.
-But past accomplishments are only as strong as the visions they create, ones that inspire administrators, faculty, staff and students for the future.
+We have the good fortune to build on the strong foundation that has been established at PCC over time.
+But past accomplishments are only as strong as the visions they create, visions that inspire administrators, faculty, staff and students for the future.